 Photo by: British Columbia Wine Institute

 With multiple pumpkin patches in the area, it's easy to pick the perfect blank slate for a Jack-O-Lantern.
 One of the largest pumpkin patches in the area is at McMillan Farms.
 Nothing says Halloween like a corn maze and pumpkin patch, and McMillan Farms has both!
-You can also check out Davison Orchards for pumpkin patch tours, activities for the kids, and plenty of seasonal produce.
-You can also check out Paynter's Fruit Market or Don-O-Ray's Farm Market to pick up a pumpkin to make delicious treats with or to carve.
+You can also check out Davison Orchards in Vernon or Gambell Farms in Lake Country for pumpkin patch tours, activities for the kids, and plenty of seasonal produce.
+In addition, add Paynter's Fruit Market or Don-O-Ray's Farm Market to your list to pick up a pumpkin and other fall harvest items to make delicious treats with or to carve.

 3. Family Fun

 Looking for something to do with the kids?
 There are several options that will be entertaining for the whole family, including All Hallow's Eve at Mid-Town Station, Planet Lazer's Halloween Special, Halloween Colouring Contest at Orchard Park Mall, Pumpkin Carving at The View Winery, and Creepy Crawly Cuddly Cute: A Halloween Tour at the Okanagan Heritage Museum.